0xabad1deaf/Lateterm/README.md

 If you wish to contribute to TicTacToes you should follow these simple steps:

 0. Create a feature branch.
-1. Run `mvn test`
+1. Run `bin/unit_test`
 2. Add a test for the functionality you are trying to add (it should fail initially)
 3. Make the test pass in whatever way possible
-4. Repeat the above steps in a interative fashion until you have readable, logical code that belongs in the project.
+4. commit your changes.
-5. Commit your changes.
+5. Repeat the above steps in a interative fashion until you have readable, logical code that belongs in the project.
-6. Push to your feature branch
+6. Push to your feature branch (This will start a travis build, which runs all unit and integration tests)
 7. Navigate to github.com and create a pull request.
 8. Wait for a core developer to review your pull request
 9. If your request is rejected, review the feedback and go back to step 2.